-4. For the purposes of paragraph 1, the Paris Agreement of 4 November 2016 shall be considered established premise for prior knowledge by State, corporate or any other entity’s senior person, or any other person of superior responsibility.
+4. For the purposes of paragraph 1: the Paris Agreement of 4 November 2016 shall be considered to be established premise for prior knowledge by State, corporate or any other entity’s senior person, or any other person of superior responsibility.

 Elements of Ecological, Climate and Cultural Ecocide

 - The perpetrator’s acts or omissions caused, contributed to, or may be expected to cause or contribute to serious ecological, climate or cultural loss or damage to, or destruction of ecosystem(s) of a given territory(ies).